 Adaptive Web Design

 This is the principle of adaptive design.
-A series fixed width designs that could be applied to a single page and so removing the need to provide the same content on multiple domains.
+A series of fixed-width designs that could be applied to a single page and so removing the need to provide the same content on multiple domains.
 It was a great solution, but not perfect and is often confused with its successor, Responsive Web Design.

 Responsive Web Design

-The problem that responsive web design solved, was in relation to the ever growing number of device screen sizes.
-Desktops were getting much larger, especially as many cinema TV’s and games consoles have built in web browsers.
-Plus, new mobile devices such a phablets had started to appear.
+The problem that responsive web design solved, was in relation to the ever-growing number of device screen sizes.
+Desktops were getting much larger, especially as many cinema TV’s and games consoles have built-in web browsers.
+Plus, new mobile devices such as phablets had started to appear.
 Is it a phone or is it a tablet?
 Therefore a new strategy was needed to allow a more flexible approach to layouts, enter Responsive Web Design.